- Gorgeous ash wood design hand-made in a small factory in Rhode Island

-WaterRower’s solution to all this is the HiRise adaptor, which you can buy at Amazon.
-It's an extender you can use to raise the rower by 8 inches off the floor.
+WaterRower’s solution to all this is the HiRise adaptor, an extender you can buy separately to raise the rower by 8 inches off the floor.
 That’s an extra couple of hundred dollars, though, and the maximum weight for the extender is 600 lbs., a little bit less than the maximum weight of 700 lbs. for the WaterRower.

-If there’s any real beef we have about the WaterRower Natural—and many people apparently agree with us on this—it’s the footpad.
-For an exercise machine that costs a good amount of money, you’d expect the footpad to be of the same stellar quality as the entire machine.
+If there’s any real beef I have about the WaterRower Natural—and many people apparently agree with me on this—it’s the footpad.
+For an exercise machine that costs more than $1,000, you’d expect the footpad to be of the same stellar quality as the entire machine.
 Unfortunately, that’s not the case.

 You might not think the footpad is a huge issue, but it’s one of those little things that, when properly or improperly configured, makes such a huge difference.
 After all, it’s important that your feet stay on the footpad without slipping out throughout the stroke or developing blisters because of the uncomfortable position.